 The first great blog post tactic is walkthroughs.
 We love walkthroughs at ClickMinded!

 The walkthroughs are one of the easiest types of blog posts to create.
 Someone wants to learn how to do something, you know how to do that thing, then you teach them how to do that thing – pretty straightforward and simple.

-The reason why there’s so many weak walkthroughs out there, is because bloggers don’t go the extra mile of making it crazy, stupid, easy for the end-user to accomplish their goal.
+The reason why there are so many weak walkthroughs out there is that bloggers don’t go the extra mile of making it crazy, stupid, and easy for the end-user to accomplish their goal.